radyballs69/crud-oop-mysql/README.md

 ## About the Project

 Simple PHP CRUD OOP with MySQL, JQuery and Bootstrap.
-Query Builder inspired ("copy") from [Laravel](https://laravel.com/docs).
+Project structure and Query Builder inspired ("copy") from [Laravel](https://laravel.com/docs).

 ## Tech Stack Used